 AmCham further proposes stimulating employers through tax-free payments for certain costs intended for workers' health.
-According to the Explanation of the financial plan of the Croatian Health Insurance Fund for 2021 and the projection of the plan for 2022 and 2023, which is publicly available, CHIF revenues from contributions should amount to approximately HRK 22.6 billion this year.
-In comparison, corporate income tax revenues should amount to approximately HRK 8 billion.
-In order to reduce the pressure on the cost side of the CHIF (in terms of payments for sick leave, treatment, medication, etc.), AmCham proposes nontaxable benefits for certain costs that employers would cover, such as the costs of certain specific medical examinations, medication costs, but also the costs of some sports and health activities, which would reduce sick leave, or generally improve the health of the working population (e.g., sports activities, gyms, etc.).
+According to the Explanation of the financial plan of the Croatian Health Insurance Fund for 2023 and the projection of the plan for 2024 and 2025, which is publicly available, CHIF revenues from contributions should amount to approximately EUR 3.7 billion this year. comparison, corporate income tax revenues in 2023 should amount to approximately EUR 1.6 billion.
+In order to reduce the pressure on the cost side of the CHIF (in terms of payments for sick leave, treatment, medication, etc.), AmCham proposes non-taxable benefits for certain costs that employers would cover, such as the costs of certain specific medical examinations, medication costs, but also the costs of some sports and health activities, which would reduce sick leave, or generally improve the health of the working population (e.g., sports activities, gyms, etc.).
 In this way, the employer would increase work efficiency and reduce absenteeism, workers would receive activities whose costs they finance themselves, and consequently, the pressure on the healthcare system would be reduced (both in terms of costs and in terms of capacity).